 Just as Amundson is supposed to make conformity look repulsive in this movie so that we will side with Murray’s refusal to conform, so too are the jobs Murray is offered so repulsive that we are supposed to side with Murray’s refusal to go back to work.
 But he lives in New York, and there are more jobs in that city than just writing jokes for Chuckles the Chipmunk.
 Nevertheless, Murray eventually takes that job again, is able to retain custody of Nick, and will apparently marry Sandra.

 In his Guide for the Film Fanatic, Danny Peary remarks that the movie, once a cult hit, no longer holds up: “Today its sellout conclusion, in which the nonconformist lead character willingly sacrifices his way of life because of familial responsibility, doesn’t sit well.”
 He suggests that the movie The Kid with Charlie Chaplin had a better resolution.
-But that would have required that Nick’s mother turn up, having become a wealthy woman somehow, ready to regain custody of Nick and, presumably, to let Murray sleep on her couch.
+But for this movie to have an ending like that in The Kid, that would have required that Nick’s mother turn up, having become a wealthy woman somehow, ready to regain custody of Nick and, presumably, to let Murray sleep on her couch.